asnelt/mixedvines/README.rst

     samples = vine.rvs(size=100)
     logpdf = vine.logpdf(samples)
     (entropy, standard_error_mean) = vine.entropy(sem_tol=1e-2)

-Note that for the canonical vine, the order of elements is important.
-Elements should be sorted according to the importance of their dependencies to other elements where elements with important dependencies to many other elements should come first.
-A heuristic way to select the order of elements is to calculate Kendall's tau between all element pairs
-(see ``scipy.stats.kendalltau``), to obtain a score for each element by summing the tau's of the pairs the element occurs in and to sort elements in descending order according to their scores.

 To manually construct and visualize a simple mixed vine model: